90 Of 6000

 Visual Representation: Charts and Graphs

 Visualizing data is often more impactful than simply presenting numerical data.
-A simple pie chart or bar graph can effectively illustrate that 1.5% of the whole represents a relatively small portion.
+But a simple pie chart or bar graph can effectively illustrate that 1.
+5% of the whole represents a relatively small portion.
 This visual representation helps convey the magnitude of the fraction in an easily digestible manner.

 Statistical Significance: Considering Sample Size and Margin of Error